 - residential rehabilitation – where the person stays at a facility away from home while they recover from their alcohol or drug problem

-- pharmacotherapy – where medication is use to help the person stop their illicit drug use.
+- pharmacotherapy – where medication is used to help the person stop their illicit drug use.

 are delivered at a small cost.
-Pharmacies charge a dosing fee (usually between $3 and $7 per day).
-Pharmacotherapy prescribers (local doctors or addiction medicine specialists) may bulk-bill or charge a fee.
+Pharmacies charge a dosing fee (usually between $35 and $50 per month).
+Pharmacotherapy prescribers (local or addiction medicine specialists) may bulk-bill or charge a fee.
 If you have a concession card (such as a healthcare card) you are entitled to reduced fees.

 The costs associated with accessing private treatment services may vary depending on the program and the organisation delivering them.
 Ask the provider to explain all costs associated with the service before you sign up to ensure that you understand all fees and costs.
-For general information on your rights as a consumer of services visit the Consumer Affairs website.
+For general information on your rights as a consumer of services visit the .

 Some aspects of private programs might be claimable on , so check with the provider directly.
 If you have private health insurance, ask your insurer about programs that are part or fully covered by your plan.